 Correction of Height and Standard Deviation

 Ideally, each peak would be observed in every scan.
 However, some peaks are not observed in some scans due to the number of ions falling below the detection threshold, or being excluded after filling the trap.
-This results in a left-censored normal distribution of peak intensities across scans, which is expected for analytical measurements with detection limits [27].
+This should result in a left-censored normal distribution of peak intensities across equivalent scans, which is expected for analytical measurements with detection limits [27].
 To correct these, either a correction based on a model of the truncated normal distribution can be used, or the differences can be simulated by sampling from data that is present in most of the scans.
 To simulate the effect of peaks missing from some scans on the standard deviations, the peaks present in all scans are used.
 For each peak, a sample of the heights across scans are taken (ranging from 5% to 95% of scans), and a new standard deviation calculated for that fraction, and a ratio of the fractional standard deviation to the “true” standard deviation calculated.
 The ratio standard deviation across peaks can then be fitted to a cubic model of the fraction used, and a correction factor predicted for those peaks that are present in fewer scans.
 The corrected standard deviations can then be used to correct the mean height assuming that it is the result of a left-censored normal distribution [28,29].

 Marking High Frequency Standard Deviation Peaks